Ram81/ram81.github.io/index.md

 # News

+- [May 2022] Preprint of our paper [Habitat-Matterport 3D Semantics Dataset](https://arxiv.org/abs/2210.05633) is out on arXiv!
 - [May 2022] Interning at [Mitsubishi Electric Research Laboratories](https://merl.com)
-- [Apr 2022] Our paper [Offline Visual Representation Learning for Embodied Navigation](https://arxiv.org/pdf/2204.13226.pdf) is out on arXiv!
+- [Apr 2022] Preprint of our paper [Offline Visual Representation Learning for Embodied Navigation](https://arxiv.org/pdf/2204.13226.pdf) is out on arXiv!
 - [Apr 2022] Awarded the [College of Computing Outstanding MS Research Award 2022](https://www.cc.gatech.edu/annual-awards-and-honors-past-recipients).
 - [Mar 2022] Our paper [Habitat-Web](https://arxiv.org/abs/2204.03514) accepted at CVPR, 2022!
 - [Aug 2021] Joined Georgia Tech for Masters in Computer Science.